BazzaCuda/MinimalistMediaPlayerX/README.md

 `}`                     | increase saturation.
 Can be held down for rapid increase.
 `;`                     | reset saturation to normal
 Screenshots |
-`F5`                    | save a screenshot of the current frame (currently to the same folder as the media file) Speed |
+`F5`                    | save a screenshot of the current frame (currently to the same folder as the media file) (in development)
+Speed |
 `Numpad +`              | increase playback speed.
-Can be held down for rapid increase.
-`/`                     | increase playback speed.
-Can be held down for rapid increase.
-`Numpad -`              | decrease playback speed.
-Can be held down for rapid decrease.
-`\`                     | decrease playback speed.
-Can be held down for rapid decrease.
-`1`                     | reset the playback speed to normal, i.e. [1]00%
+Can be held down for rapid increase `/`                     | increase playback speed.
+Can be held down for rapid increase `Numpad -`              | decrease playback speed.
+Can be held down for rapid decrease `\`                     | decrease playback speed.
+Can be held down for rapid decrease `1`                     | reset the playback speed to normal, i.e. [1]00% Tabbing |
-Tabbing |
-`T`                     | [T]ab through the media file a 100th (default), 200th or 10th of its duration (use ALT (10th) and CAPS LOCK (200th) to modify).
-Can be held down for rapid tabbing.
-`Ctrl-T`                | [T]ab back through the media file a 100th (default), 200th or 10th of its duration (use ALT (10th) and CAPS LOCK (200th) to modify).
-Can be held down for rapid tabbing.
+`T`                     | [T]ab through the media file a 100th (default) of its duration.
+Can be held down for rapid tabbing `Ctrl-T`                | [T]ab back through the media file a 100th (default) of its duration.
+Can be held down for rapid tabbing
 `TAB`                   | tab forwards 1 second.
 Can be tapped repeatedly or held down to do a "fast forward" through the media file
 `Ctrl-TAB`              | tab backwards 1 second.
 Can be tapped repeatedly or held down to do a "fast reserve" through the media file
-`CAPS LOCK T`           | tab forwards 200th of media duration.
+`CAPS LOCK-T`           | tab forwards 200th of media duration.
 Can be tapped repeatedly or held down for "fast forward" `CAPS LOCK Ctrl-T`      | tab backwards 200th of media duration.
-Can be tapped repeatedly or held down for "fast reverse" Volume |
+Can be tapped repeatedly or held down for "fast reverse" `SHIFT-T`               | tab forwards 50th of media duration.
+`Ctrl-SHIFT-T`          | tab backwards 50th of media duration.
+`Left Alt key`          | tab forwards 200th of media duration.
+Intended to be held down for "fast forward" `Right Alt-Gr key`      | tab backwards 200th of media duration.
+Intended to be held down for "fast reverse" Volume |
 `Up Arrow`              | increase the volume.
-Can be held down for rapid increase.
-`Down Arrow`            | decrease the volume.
-Can be held down for rapid decrease.
-`Vol+ media key`        | increase the volume.
-Can be held down for rapid increase.
-`Vol- media key`        | decrease the volume.
-Can be held down for rapid decrease.
-`Vol-mute media key`    | Mute/Unmute sound
+Can be held down for rapid increase `Down Arrow`            | decrease the volume.
+Can be held down for rapid decrease `Vol+ media key`        | increase the volume.
+Can be held down for rapid increase `Vol- media key`        | decrease the volume.
+Can be held down for rapid decrease `Vol-mute media key`    | mute/unmute sound
-`E`                     | [E]ars - Mute/Unmute sound
+`E`                     | [E]ars - mute/unmute sound
 Window Control |
 `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `F`                     | show/cancel [F]ullScreen mode `G`                     | [G]reater window size.
-Can be held down for rapid increase.
-`Ctrl-G`                | reduce, i.e. un[G]reater, the window size.
-Can be held down for rapid decrease.
-`H`                     | position the window [H]orizontally (and Vertically) in the center of the screen `J`                     | ad[J]ust the window's aspect ratio to match the video's aspect ratio.
+Can be held down for rapid increase `Ctrl-G`                | reduce, i.e. un[G]reater, the window size.
+Can be held down for rapid decrease `H`                     | position the window [H]orizontally (and Vertically) in the center of the screen `J`                     | ad[J]ust the window's aspect ratio to match the video's aspect ratio.
 Gets rid of borders (usually done automatically)
 `M`                     | [M]aximize / restore window
 `N`                     | mi[N]imize window to the Windows taskbar `V`                     | maximize / restore [V]iew, same as [M] Zoom |
 `I`                     | zoom [I]n.
-Can be held down for rapid zooming in.
-`O`                     | zoom [O]ut.
-Can be held down for rapid zooming out.
-`U`                     | [U]nzoom, i.e. re-fit the video to the window Additional |
+Can be held down for rapid zooming in `O`                     | zoom [O]ut.
+Can be held down for rapid zooming out `U`                     | [U]nzoom, i.e. re-fit the video to the window Additional |
 `F10`                   | open media file in PotPlayer (assumes default installation folder) `F11`                   | open media file in LossLess Cut (assumes default installation folder)
-`F12`                   | open media file in ShotCut editor (assumes default installation folder) INSERT                  | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12
+`F12`                   | open media file in ShotCut editor (assumes default installation folder) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12 `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma and saturation to normal

 Media File Formats
 ------------------